-Sahil has studied his craft in India, America and now Australia, where he calls home.
+Sahil has studied his craft in India, America and now, Australia, where he calls home.

 While growing up in India, Sahil trained as a Bollywood dancer and now regularly performs with Jalwa Dance Company in Melbourne.
 Additionally, he performed his stand-up comedy show The Late Night Show at Melbourne International Comedy Festival in 2015.

-Never one to shy away from a challenge, he enjoys practicing fire twirling and gymnastics in his spare time.
+Sahil enjoys practicing fire twirling and gymnastics in his spare time.